August 24th-10-11:30 am Harbert Community Park Shelter-Geocaching 101

 Garden Plot Guidelines: 1) Garden plots will be assigned to each participant during the registration period.
 2) Gardeners are also asked to donate some time in the community donation garden to help neighbors in need through food pantries, churches and other social service organizations.
 3) Each gardener is responsible for maintaining his/her plot and keeping the area surrounding the plot free of trash and litter.
 4) Gardeners agree to garden organically.
 5) Gardeners are encouraged to be conservative in the use of water.
 Use of sprinklers for watering is not allowed.
 6) Volunteer participation is expected for the community gardening effort at fall cleanup time and for other garden activities.
 7) The township is not liable for any damage, loss or claim that occurs in connection with the use of the garden plots.

-How to Participate: Print out a ""Planting Fields Application Form" from the link above, fill it out and mail it to the address on the form or drop it off at Township Hall, 13535 Red Arrow Highway in Harbert.
+How to Participate: Print out a ""Planting Fields Application Form" here, fill it out and mail it to the address on the form or drop it off at Township Hall, 13535 Red Arrow Highway in Harbert.
 There is a drop box to the right of the front door.
 For further information contact Arthur Anderson (firstname.lastname@example.org) or call (269)586-4315.

 Follow Chikaming Parks on: